Cy Coleman: Life and career

 Coleman remained prolific in the late 1970s.
 He collaborated on I Love My Wife (1977) with Michael Stewart, On the Twentieth Century (1978) with Betty Comden and Adolph Green, and Home Again, Home Again with Barbara Fried, although the latter never reached Broadway.
 Also in 1970, he produced the single "Lying Here" (Mercury 73150) for the Rock opera Sensations, and took a full-page (back cover) advert in Billboard magazine to promote his upcoming star vocalist Steve Leeds.

 In 1980, Coleman served as producer and composer for the circus-themed Barnum, which co-starred Jim Dale and Glenn Close.
 Later in the decade, he collaborated on Welcome to the Club (1988) with A. E. Hotchner, and City of Angels (1989) with David Zippel.
 In the latter, inspired by the hard-boiled detective film noir of the 1930s and 1940s, he returned to his jazz roots, and the show was a huge critical and commercial success.
 The 1990s brought more new Coleman musicals to Broadway: The Will Rogers Follies (1991), again with Comden and Green, The Life (1997), a gritty look at pimps, prostitutes, and assorted other lowlife in the big city, with Ira Gasman, and a revised production of Little Me.

 Coleman's film scores include Father Goose, The Art of Love, Garbo Talks, Power, and Family Business.
 In addition, he wrote memorable television specials for Shirley MacLaine, If My Friends Could See Me Now and Gypsy in My Soul.
 Coleman has been the only composer to win consecutive Tony awards for Best Score at the same time that the corresponding musicals won for Best Musical: City of Angels and The Will Rogers Follies (although Stephen Sondheim actually won three consecutive Tony Awards for Best Score for Company, Follies, and A Little Night Music, Follies did not win for Best Musical).
 Coleman was on the ASCAP Board of Directors for many years and also served as their Vice Chairman Writer.

 One final musical with a Coleman score played in Los Angeles at the Mark Taper Forum between December 2003 and January 2004, under the title Like Jazz, as a Broadway tryout.
 Investor Transamerica Capital went forward with plans to mount a Broadway production renamed In the Pocket.
 Dirk Decloedt and Maurice Hines were announced as director and choreographer with an anticipated opening in Spring 2006 but it never opened.

 Education

 Coleman studied at New York's The High School of Music & Art and the New York College of Music, graduating in 1948.

 Death

-Coleman died of cardiac arrest at 11:59 pm on November 18, 2004, at New York Hospital, aged 75.
-He was survived by his wife, Shelby Coleman (née Brown) and their adopted daughter, Lily Cye Coleman (born in 2000).
-To the very end, he was part of the Broadway scene – he had attended the premiere of Michael Frayn's new play Democracy earlier on November 18.
+On November 18, 2004, Coleman attended the Broadway opening of Michael Frayn's play Democracy, and went to the premiere party afterward.
+However, he soon fell ill, and was taken to New York Hospital, where he died later that evening at the age of 75; his death was attributed to a heart condition, variously said to be a heart attack or heart failure.
+He was survived by his wife, Shelby Coleman (née Brown) and their adopted daughter.